mdrankin/coin/doc/shared-libraries.md

 ### API

-The interface is defined in the C header `dashconsensus.h` located in  `src/script/dashconsensus.h`.
+The interface is defined in the C header `bitcredsconsensus.h` located in  `src/script/bitcredsconsensus.h`.

 #### Version